lauriwikberg/todo-app/README.md

 **Todo Appliacation**

-- A application where you can list your todos and its tasks.
+- An application where you can list your todos and its tasks.
 - Local Ollama LLM integration for a quick short tip on how to do a particular task efficiently.

 *Logic*